shivanshi2204/Air_Quality_Index_Prediction/README.md

 # Air_Quality_Index_Prediction
-This model detects the level of pollution based on given atmospheric values obtained through web scrapping .
+This model detects the level of pollution based on given atmospheric values obtained through Web Scraping .
-Predict the value for particular date using various machine learning algorithims.
+It predicts the value for a particular date using various machine learning algorithims and was  deployed on Heroku.
-Deployed on heroku.
 Some of algorithims are-
-1.Random fores
+1.Random forest
-2.decison Tree
+2.Decision Tree
 3.XGBoost